WKY0929/WKY0929/README.md

 - 👋 Hi, I’m @WKY0929
 - 👀 I’m interested in enjoying leisure.
-- 🌱 I’m currently learning hainan university.
+- 🌱 I’m currently learning bupt.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...